sentiweb/workspace/README.md

 But has a slightly different approach

-- The workspace root is identified with an .Rworkspace file (to promote a standard layout)
+- The workspace root is identified with an file named `.Rworkspace` (to promote a standard layout)
 - The .Rworkspace file can contain one or more files to loaded when the workspace is launched, allowing the project to be configured at the workspace level (complementary to site/user)

 It also provides paths management functions, to allow reference to locations outside the workspace avoiding to manipulate full path.